makunii/Python_Connection_db/README.md

 Data Definition Language (DDL)
-- These SQL commands are used for creating, modifying, and dropping the structure of database objects.
-The commands are CREATE, ALTER, DROP, RENAME, and TRUNCATE.
+- These SQL commands are used for creating, modifying, and dropping the structure of database objects.\n The commands are CREATE, ALTER, DROP, RENAME, and TRUNCATE.

 Data Manipulation Language (DML)